-I’ve never been a member of a Baptist Church, but I grew up within one thanks to The Girls’ Brigade.
+I’ve never been a member of a Baptist Church, but I spent a lot of time within one thanks to The Girls’ Brigade.

 I’d tried the Anglican version (known as GFS) in my own Church the year before but clearly it didn’t cut the mustard with me and I never went again.
 Instead, once a week during the vast majority of my schooling years, you’d find me hanging out at my local Baptist Church doing the Girls Brigade thing.

 The Church also ran a holiday program for primary aged children and I also attended a playgroup at that same Baptist Church as a toddler.

 Consequently, the Baptists and I have always been fairly ‘in’ with one another, at least in the past.
 In more recent years my theology may have headed in some different directions.
 However, if I really thought about it, I reckon I’d hold to some more Baptist-like theology than what you’d expect from “an Anglican”.

 This is fairly common – and the point of my ramble – as many people wouldn’t say that they subscribe completely to the stance held by their Church or denomination on every matter.
 This is why it’s always best to ask people what they believe, as opposed to presuming based on which Church’s pew they most recently sat on.

 Exactly when they started is debatable even amongst the scholars.
 Some say John the Baptist, others say the Anabaptists, and still others: “they emerged out of certain seventeenth-century English separatist groups that had a congregational policy”.

 Personally, on this one, I’m with the ‘still others’ as quoted (yet again) from Ron Rhodes super helpful book on Christian Denominations.